thuventhiran/System-Design/README.md

 # System-Design
-A repository to hold information &amp; templates to guide system design
+A repository to hold information &amp; templates to guide system design.